Wodan58/Roy/doc/COYimplJOY.md

 ----------

 The fib.joy program is: `40 [small] [] [pred dup pred] [+] binrec.`
-The lst.joy program is: `1 9000 from-to-list.` In the case of Coy some changes have been made so as to allow the program to run faster: fib has the condition set to `[dup small]` instead of `[small]`; lst.joy has been changed in a similar fashion.
+The lst.joy program is: `1 9000 from-to-list.` In the case of Coy and Moy some changes have been made so as to allow the program to run faster: fib has the condition set to `[dup small]` instead of `[small]`; lst.joy has been changed in a similar fashion.
 The original Joy has `__settracegc` set to 0.

   ---------------------------------------------------
   | implementation | fib.joy | grmtst.joy | lst.joy |